 What is a Urinary Tract Infection?

-UTI in cats are linked to Feline Lower Urinary Tract Disease, or FLUTD.
+UTI in cats is linked to Feline Lower Urinary Tract Disease, or FLUTD.
 This is a catchall term that describes any number of different UTI’s.
 These impact upon your cat’s bladder and/or urethra.

 A UTI can prevent your cat from emptying their bladder appropriately.
 This will be frustrating and painful for your pet.
 If left untreated, however, your cat’s urethra could become blocked.
 The urethra is the tube that connects the bladder to the exterior of your cat’s body.
 This is prevalent in male cats.